Metrizable uniform spaces: Universal constructions

-\begin{definition}[Fine uniformity] The induced topology of every uniformity is Tychonoff (=completely regular Hausdorff=$T_{3\frac12}$) \cite[I.11]{I3}, and every pre-uniformity whose induced topology is $T_1$ is clearly a uniformity.
-Given a Tychonoff topological space $X$, its topology is initial with respect to the family $f$ of all continuous maps $f_\lambda\:X\to\R$, and therefore is induced by the uniformity $u_f$, with respect to the usual uniformity on $\R$ (cf.\ \cite[I.15]{I3}).
-Once the set of uniformities inducing the given topology on $X$ is non-empty, there exists a finest such uniformity $u_X$, consisting of all covers of $X$ that are normal with respect to the family of all open covers of $X$ (cf.\ \cite[I.20]{I3}).
+Given a Tychonoff topological space $X$, its topology is initial with respect to the family $F$ of all continuous maps $f_\lambda\:X\to\R$, and therefore is induced by the uniformity $u_F$, where $\R$ is endowed with the usual uniformity (cf.\ \cite[I.15]{I3}).
+Since the set of uniformities inducing the given topology on $X$ is non-empty, there exists a finest such uniformity $u_X$; it consists of all covers of $X$ that are normal with respect to the family of all open covers of $X$ (cf.\ \cite[I.20]{I3}).
 This is the {\it fine uniformity} of the Tychonoff topological space $X$.

-A map from $(X,u_X)$ into a pre-uniform space is uniformly continuous iff it is continuous, and $u_X$ is characterized by this property \cite[Exer.\ IX.1.5]{Bou}; at the same time, a map $(X,u_f)\to\R$ is uniformly continuous iff it is continuous.
-By \cite[Exer.\ IX.1.5]{Bou}, $u_X$ corresponds to the family of all pseudo-metrics on $X$ that are uniformly continuous as functions $X\x X\to\R$; whereas by \cite[Example at the end of \S IX.1.2]{Bou}, $u_f$ corresponds to the family of all pseudo-metrics $d_\lambda(x,y)=|f_\lambda(x)-f_\lambda(y)|$.
+A map from $(X,u_X)$ into a pre-uniform space is uniformly continuous if and only if it is continuous; and $u_X$ is characterized by this property \cite[Exer.\ IX.1.5]{Bou}.
+Let us also note that a map $(X,u_F)\to\R$ is uniformly continuous if and only if it is continuous.
+By \cite[Exer.\ IX.1.5]{Bou}, $u_X$ corresponds to the family of all pseudo-metrics on $X$ that are uniformly continuous as functions $X\x X\to\R$; whereas by \cite[Example at the end of \S IX.1.2]{Bou}, $u_F$ corresponds to the family of all pseudo-metrics $d_\lambda(x,y)=|f_\lambda(x)-f_\lambda(y)|$.

-It is well-known that every open cover of a paracompact topological space has an open star-refinement (cf.\ \cite[5.1.12]{En}) and that every metrizable topological space is paracompact (see \cite{BP} or \cite{En}).
-It follows that the fine uniformity of a metrizable topological space $X$ consists of all covers that can be refined by open covers.
-This uniformity is itself almost never metrizable --- specifically, it is metrizable if and only if the set $K$ of non-isolated points of $X$ is compact, and the complement to any uniform neighborhood of $K$ is uniformly discrete (see \cite{At1}, \cite{Le}, \cite{Ra}). \end{definition}
+Lemma \ref{fully normal} implies that the fine uniformity of a metrizable topological space $X$ consists of all covers that can be refined by open covers.
+This uniformity is itself almost never metrizable --- specifically, it is metrizable if and only if the set $K$ of non-isolated points of $X$ is compact, and the complement to any uniform neighborhood of $K$ is uniformly discrete (see \cite{At1}, \cite{Le}, \cite{Ra}).